 The 2014-15 season not only marked Brian Katz’s seventh year at the helm of Sacramento State basketball, but also represented the greatest season in the program's Div.
 I era (1991-pres.), and one of the best seasons in school history.
 Katz became the 13th men’s basketball coach in program history when he was named to the position on April 10, 2008, and the Hornets have continued to get better every year since he stepped foot on campus.

 A graduate of Sacramento State and a native of Sacramento, Katz’s extensive basketball résumé includes a 39-year career as a basketball coach at the NCAA Div.
 I, junior college and high school levels.
-Two years ago, he signed a contract extension that will keep him at Sacramento State through at least the 2017-18 season.
+He recently signed a contract extension that will keep him at Sacramento State through at least the 2019-20 season.

 The overall record marked the first time in the Div.
 I era that Sacramento State finished above the .500 mark, and first time since the 1988-89 season.
 In addition, the 21 wins were tied for second most in program history (1948-pres.), and the 13 conference victories are the most in school history (regardless of conference).
 All of this from a program that had entered the 2014-15 season with just three winning seasons in the previous 38 years.